The Collectable Few

-The Collectable Few are a former British Indie/Alternative band from West London, active between 2007–2012.
-They released five singles and two full-length albums.
+The Collectable Few are a former British Indie/Alternative band from West London, active between 2006–2012.
+They released four singles, two EPs and two full-length albums.
 The band consisted of Tarek Al-Shammaa on lead vocals and synths, Tom Christensen on bass guitar and backing vocals, Nat Cantor on guitars, piano and synths, and Alex Hammond on drums, percussion and backing vocals.

 History

 Initially formed in 2006, the band began rehearsing in Shepherds Bush, sharing the same studio space as fellow London band The Mystery Jets.
 They played their first gig at The Enterprise, Camden towards the end of the year.

 By 2009, The Collectable Few had built a strong London following thanks to relentless gigging across the capital.
 In March, the band signed their first record deal with prestigious XL Recordings' imprint Salvia.
-The song "Missing Out" was released on the label on 9 August 2009.
+The "Missing Out" EP was released on the label on 9 August 2009.

 Towards the end of the year they began a transatlantic working relationship with New York-based, Grammy award-winning mixer/producer Andrew Maury, known for his work with Lizzo, Shawn Mendes, Lewis Del Mar, Ra Ra Riot and Remix Artist Collective (RAC).

 In October 2010, they signed to the London-based Laissez Faire Club label.
 Their first single on the label was "Headstrong" released on 24 January 2011.
 The B-side featured an RAC remix of the title track, also mixed by Andrew Maury.
 "Headstrong" gained the band further recognition, getting regular airplay on XFM, BBC Radio 1 and BBC 6 Music.
-The Collectable Few continued to tour heavily in 2011, playing shows alongside notable acts including Eliza Doolittle, Bastille, Anna Calvi, Bombay Bicycle Club, The Whigs (band), The Maccabees, Katy Perry, We Have Band and The Big Pink.
+The Collectable Few continued to gig heavily in 2011, joining the NME Radar Tour with Anna Calvi and Grouplove, while also playing shows alongside other notable acts, including Eliza Doolittle, Bastille, Bombay Bicycle Club, The Whigs (band), The Maccabees, We Have Band and The Big Pink.
 The band released follow up single "Model Behaviour" later that year, which featured a music video starring model and actress Zoe Lister.
 They also featured as Replay's 'Road Trip to Bestival' band to watch that summer.